Dual axle utility trailer selection

 Utility trailer brakes

-In PA. any trailer above 3500lbs GVW requires brakes.
+In my state any trailer above 3500lbs GVW requires brakes.
 Tandem axle trailers require brakes on all four wheels.
 Well frankly brakes are a benefit.
 They make you feel much more comfortable when driving.
 I live in a very hilly area, so I am very happy having the brakes on the trailer.
 This does mandate the installation of a brake controller in your tow vehicle.
 This controller was setup once, and it appears the setting works well regardless of load in the trailer, so no adjustment of the controller is required.

 The drawbacks of a dual axle trailer.